 The process can be painful.
 Sometimes, you have to visit a physical store and queue there for one or two hours for the tiny SIM card.
 Or sometimes, you have to wait a few days before it is delivered to your mailbox.

-It is even more painful or some frequent travellers who prefer using a local SIM card (to avoid exacerbate roaming charges).
-Every time, when you reach the destination airport, you have to walk around the airport to get a local SIM card.
+It is even more painful for some frequent travelers who prefer using a local SIM card (to avoid exacerbating roaming charges).
+Every time you reach the destination airport, you have to walk around the airport to get a local SIM card.
 In some countries, the SIM card sold in airports is usually not good for value.

 In a nutshell, eSIM is embedded storage for SIM cards in your phone.
-You can save each SIM card info as a Profile.
+You can save each SIM card's info as a Profile.